dacrux6/azure-docs/articles/synapse-analytics/sql/develop-storage-files-overview.md

  CREDENTIAL = AccessAzureInvoices) ;
 ```

-Caller must have one of the following permissions to execute OPENROWSET function:
+Caller must have the following permissions to execute OPENROWSET function:

 - One of the permissions to execute OPENROWSET:
   - `ADMINISTER BULK OPERATIONS` enables login to execute OPENROWSET function.